tkeirnan/Clock_App/README.md

 ### Available at:

-If you wish to visit this app visit the URL below.
+If you wish to see this app visit the URL below.

 ```
 https://www.tommykeirnan.com/ClockAppIndex.html